-If you have an external hard drive or USB stick plugged into your Mac, and it doesn’t have its own power source, your Mac provides the power.
-And if your Mac isn’t plugged into the mains, that power is coming from the battery.
-The same is true for USB microphones, webcams, and even memos cards.
+If you have an external hard drive or USB stick plugged into your Mac, and it doesn’t have its own power source, it sucks power from your Mac.
+And if your Mac isn’t plugged in, it uses battery power.
+The same is true for USB microphones, webcams, etc.

 2. Close browser tabs

-Every browser tab you have open consumes CPU cycles.
-And that means it uses energy.
-If you have dozens of tabs open, that can mount up and put significant pressure on your battery.
+Every open browser tab consumes CPU cycles, meaning it uses power.
+If you have dozens of tabs open, that puts significant pressure on your battery.

 3. Use the battery menu bar item to identify greedy apps

-Click the battery menu bar item, and you’ll see it displays apps that are using significant battery power.
-If you’re not using the apps shown, quit them.
-And even if you are, it’s worth restarting them if they have hung or another problem is causing them to use lots of energy.
+Click the battery menu bar item, and you’ll see it displays apps that are overusing battery power.
+If you’re not using the apps listed, quit them.
+And even if you are, it’s worth restarting them if something causes them to use that much energy.

 4. Get rid of unnecessary login items and launch agents

-Apps and processes that launch when your Mac boots run in the background and consume energy.
-If you don’t need them, you should get rid of them.
-Read on to find out how to do that easily.
+Apps and processes that launch when your Mac boots run in the background and consume your Mac's power.
+The rule is simple: if you don’t need them, get rid of them!
+And here's a simple way to do it.

-The simplest way to remove login items and launch agents is to use CleanMyMac X’s Optimisation module.
+The most effortless way to remove login items and launch agents is to use CleanMyMac X’s Optimisation module: